Citrus Fruits Increase Gut Bacteria That May Lower Depression Risk: Study

 For those looking to include citrus in their diet, Mehta wrote, “In our study, we found that the greatest possibility of depression prevention was seen at about 1 serving of citrus per day, which is about one medium orange a day.”

-A medium orange provides roughly half the daily fruit intake recommended by the U.S. Department of Agriculture, which advises consuming 2 cups of fruit per day.
+A medium orange provides roughly half the daily fruit intake recommended by the Department of Agriculture, which advises consuming 2 cups of fruit per day.

 Share This Article: